Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: Modeling Winner-Loser Effects with a Hierarchical Logistic Regression

 For $\bm{z_{ij}}$ we incorporate 2 covariates, namely the colour played by the focal player in an individual game and the rating difference between the focal player and their opponent. $\bm{\gamma} = (\gamma_1, \gamma_2)$ where $\gamma_1$ describes how the win probability changes in going from playing as black to playing as white. $\gamma_1 > 0$ would indicate that against an equally rated opponent, there would be an increased probability of winning when playing as white compared to playing as black. $\gamma_2$ describes the relationship between win probability and the difference in rating between the focal player and their current opponent. $\gamma_2>0$ would indicate that the more highly rated a focal player is than their opponent, the higher the probability they would win a match, accounting for the colour assigned to each player.

 We decompose the covariance matrix $\Sigma$ into a correlation matrix $\Omega$ and the individual scale of the two random effects.
-For the correlation matrix we choose an LKJ prior with shape parameter 2 \citep{lewandowski2009generating}.
+For the correlation matrix we choose a Lewandowski-Kurowicka-Joe (LKJ) distribution as the prior, with shape parameter 2 \citep{lewandowski2009generating}.
 This is a prior over the set of correlation matrices with the chosen shape parameter favoring less correlation.
-We use independent Inverse-Gamma priors with shape and scale 1 for all scale parameters.
-In initial model fitting we found that less informative priors for the scale parameters gave equivalent results while making posterior convergence more challenging.
+We use independent half standard normal priors for the scale parameters $\tau_1,\tau_2$.
+In initial model fitting we found that less informative priors for the scale parameters, such as Inverse-Gamma, gave equivalent results while making posterior convergence more challenging.